shaunster00/Classifier/README.md

 **nohup python3 -W ignore src/training.py &**

-This outputs to the file 'nohup.out' is will be unaffected by the computer going to sleep.
+This outputs to the file 'nohup.out' and will be unaffected by the computer going to sleep.
 Alternatively you can just train with

 **python3 -W ignore src/training.py**